Beyond Sentiment: The Manifold of Human Emotions: Application

+The mood manifold captures most of the information for predicting movie review scores or restaurant review scores.
+Some useful information for review prediction, however, is not captured within the mood manifold.
+This applies in particular to phrases that are relevant to the review scores, and yet convey no emotional contents.
+Examples include (in the case of movie reviews) \texttt{Oscar}, \texttt{Shakespearean}, and \texttt{\$300M}.

+We thus propose to combine the bag of words TF representation with the mood manifold within a linear regression setting.
+We regularize the model using a group lasso regularization \citep{Yuan2006}, which performs implicit parameter selection by encouraging sparsity Above, $z^{(i)}$ is the projection of $x^{(i)}$ on the mood manifold, and $\lambda$ and $\lambda_2$ are regularization parameters.
+The regularization parameters was determined on performance on validation set and fixed throughout all experiments.

-Figure~\ref{fig:review_prediction} (bottom left and right) show the test $L_1$ prediction error of our method and a baseline (regularized linear regression trained on the original bag of words features) as a function of the train set size.
-The manifold regression performs better than regression on the original bag of words features when the train set is small.
-As the train set increases, the regression on the full bag of words features outperforms the manifold model (for $n=4000$, the $L_1$ difference between the two models for movie reviews on 1-10 scale is $0.198$).
+Figure~\ref{fig:review_prediction} shows the test $L_2$ prediction error of our method and baseline (ridge regression trained on the original TF features) as a function of the train set size.
+The group lasso regression performs consistently better than regression on the original features.
+The advantage obtained from the mood manifold representation decays with the train set size, which is consistent with statistical theory.
+In other words, when the train set is relatively small, the mood manifold improves sentiment prediction substantially.